Ceelog/phpdoc-en/src/install/general.md

 choices for the method of connecting PHP to the server.
 For many servers PHP has a direct module interface (also called SAPI).
 These servers include Apache, Microsoft Internet Information Server, Netscape and iPlanet servers.
-Many other servers have support for ISAPI, the Microsoft module interface (OmniHTTPd for example).
 If PHP has no module support for your web server, you can always use it as a CGI or FastCGI processor.
 This means you set up your server to use the CGI executable of PHP to process all PHP file requests on the server.

 If you are also interested in using PHP for command line scripting (e.g. write scripts autogenerating some images for you offline, or processing